-Do you feel that society today is affecting cinema, or that cinema is having an influence on society?
+Do you feel that society today is affecting cinema or that cinema is influencing on society?

 How do you explain the importance of music in your films?

-When I grew up, I was always inside and we had a little phonograph.
-I was listening to the 78 rpm records my father had, many of them from the big band swing era, but also Django Reinhardt, which is the first music I remember, really imagining things—images—from listening to improvisations of him.
-The music started giving me impressions of movement, it just burst my imagination open.
+When I grew up, I was always inside, and we had a little phonograph.
+I was listening to the 78 rpm records my father had, many of them from the big band swing era and Django Reinhardt, which is the first music I remember, really imagining things—images—from listening to improvisations of him.
+The music started giving me impressions of movement; it just burst my imagination open.
 So music for me always came first, in a way.
 When I grew up with my brother and my parents, there was not a tradition of reading.
-There were no books, but there was lots of visual storytelling, lots of arguments, lots of discussions and lots of music.
-The music, whether it was Bing Crosby or classical music, always was on the background in my life around me.
+There were no books, but there was lots of visual storytelling, lots of arguments, lots of discussions, and lots of music.
+Music, whether it was Bing Crosby or classical music, always was on the background in my life around me.
 I have always been associating certain things with songs and with pieces of music.
 That’s why I’ve tried to use musical scores that way since “Mean Streets” .

 Robert De Niro and Leonardo DiCaprio are two actors who are very instrumental in your career.
 Is there an explanation for that?
 What do they have in common?